denniemok/slash-ping/README.md

 **Normalised Value = Max ( Round Down ( Original Value * Multiplier + Offset ), 0 )**

 Round-down here means taking only the integral part from the final result.
-Multiplier normalises by multiplication (default 0.8) while offset by addition (default 0, allows negative decimal values).
-Both parameters are configurable in config.yml. <br>
+Multiplier normalises by multiplication (default 0.8) and offset by addition (default 0, allows negative decimal values).
+Both parameters are configurable. <br>

 ### 2. Name Closest Match

-Users no longer have to type in the full name of a ping target because the plugin is clever enough to find the closest match (based on the first few characters of a name) on the server!
-Isn't it good news for lazy people?<br>
+Users no longer have to type in the full name of a ping target because the plugin is clever enough to find the closest match (based on the first few characters of a name) on the server!<br>

 ### 3. HEX Colour Support